Spain: Balearic Islands, Mallorca & Ses Salines

 Included Meals: Breakfast, Lunch, Dinner

-After a delicious outdoor breakfast of products from the surrounding farms and markets start to cycle in Port de Sóller, a pretty city nestled between the Tramuntana mountain range and the Mediterranean Sea.
-Today’s ride leads you to beachfront, Fornalutx and into Sóller.
-One of Mallorca’s jewels, this geographically isolated town boasts a stunning collection of art Nouveau and neo-Gothic architecture, and an Old Town linked by charming electric tramcars.
-You loop the valley of Biniaraix and Fornalutx, among an idyllic landscape of mountain villages, orchards, orange trees, olive groves, and vineyards.
-This is the Mallorca of old, where locals come to connect with the natural world and its tiny villages that seem to have been forgotten by time.
+After a delicious outdoor breakfast featuring products from local farms and markets, begin your cycling day in Port de Sóller, a picturesque town nestled between the Tramuntana mountain range and the Mediterranean Sea.
+Today’s ride leads you along the beachfront of Fornalutx and into the heart of Sóller—one of Mallorca’s true gems.
+This geographically isolated town boasts a stunning collection of Art Nouveau and neo-Gothic architecture, as well as an Old Town linked by charming electric tramcars.

-The evening is on your own to explore, relax, and find a spot for dinner that calls to you.
+The evening is yours to explore, relax, and discover a dinner spot that calls to you.

 Today’s Ride Choices

-Morning: Fornalutx, Biniaraix and Sollér — 14 km (8 miles)
+Morning: Fornalutx and Sollér — 14 km (8 miles)

-Afternoon: Sollér to Port Sollér — 6 km (4 miles) OR Sa Figuera pass to Port Sollér PLUS — 8 km (5 miles)
+Afternoon: Sollér to Port Sollér — 6 km (4 miles) OR Sa Figuera Pass to Lighthouse and Hotel PLUS — 15 km (9 miles)

 What to Expect: